 Artificial intelligence (AI) is making waves in creative industries, including logo design.
-With AI-powered tools offering quick and affordable logo creation, many business owners are asking: Is an AI-generated logo a good choice for my business?
+With AI-powered tools offering quick and inexpensive options, many business owners are asking:

 The Benefits of AI-Generated Logos